maliMirkec/personal-website/site/publications/index.md

       Here are the posts that I wrote for some prominent publications.

-      I wrote for CSS Tricks, LogRocket, and Toptal.
+      I wrote for Smashing Magazine, CSS Tricks, LogRocket, and Toptal.

       Did you know that I am running **UI Dev Newsletter**?
 [Subscribe now](#subscribe-now)